Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Experimental setup and Result

 \subsubsection{Optimal \#time-steps for Inference}

 To obtain the optimal \#time-steps required for inferring an image utilizing a network trained with our proposed method, we conducted similar experiments as described in section \mbox{\ref{timestepstraining}}.
 We first trained a VGG9 network for CIFAR-10 dataset using 100 time-steps (optimal according to experiments in section \mbox{\ref{timestepstraining}}).
 Then, we tested the network performances with different time-steps ranging from 10 to 4000 (shown in figure \ref{fig4b}).
-We observed that the network performs very well even with only 10 time-steps, while the peak performance occurs around 100 time-steps.
+We observed that the network performs very well even with only 30 time-steps while the peak performance occurs around 100 time-steps.
 For more than 100 time-steps, the accuracy degrades slightly from the peak.
 This behavior is very different from ANN-SNN converted networks where the accuracy keeps on improving as \#time-steps is increased (shown in figure \ref{fig4b}).
-This can be attributed to the fact that our proposed spike-based training method incorporates the temporal information well in to the network training procedure so that the trained network is tailored to perform best at a specific spike time window when inferencing.
-On the other hand, the ANN-SNN conversion schemes are unable to incorporate the temporal information of the input in the trained network and therefore are heavily dependent on the deterministic behavior of the input.
-Hence, the ANN-SNN conversion schemes require much higher \#time-steps for inference in order to resemble input-output mappings similar to ANNs.
+This can be attributed to the fact that our proposed spike-based training method incorporates the temporal information well into the network training procedure so that the trained network is tailored to perform best at a specific spike time window for the inference.
+On the other hand, the ANN-SNN conversion schemes are unable to incorporate the temporal information of the input in the trained network.
+Hence, the ANN-SNN conversion schemes require much higher \#time-steps (compared to SNN trained using the proposed method) for the inference in order to resemble input-output mappings similar to ANNs.